Legal Externship Program

 8. Students may take the Legal Extern class one time only, regardless of their field placement.
 Please make your selections carefully.
-It is advised that you meet with Karla hall prior to discussing your selections to ensure you've selected the best opportunities to help you fulfill your experiential aspirations.

 9. To apply for an externship, return the completed form with a resume and a transcript to the Registrar no later than 12 pm on the date indicated on the form.
 A copy of your transcript can be obtained from the Registrar.

 Please note that Federal Government placements may require a security clearance.
 Because the security clearance procedures take more time, students seeking Federal Government placements are strongly encouraged to apply early.
-Contact Karla Hall for deadlines for externships with the Federal Government.

 Registration for the Legal Externship class is not complete without including a resume and transcript, and a student will not be placed in an externship unless a resume and transcript are submitted with this form.